vfosnar/SCEE/README.md

     * one for buildings that definitely have an address
     * one for buildings that probably have no address (not using the entire address quest logic, so some buildings may actually have an address)
   * reduced auto-completion threshold (suggestions will appear after the first letter)
+  * increase padding for sidewalk/cycleway quests: assume parking lanes if none are tagged
+  * allow disabling notes quest (by mnalis)
 * allow creating text notes in a gpx file
   * notes.gpx file must be copied manually from `Android/data/de.westnordost.streetcomplete.h3/files`
   * button for normal OSM notes is hidden if keyboard is shown. sorry.
-* allow pre-filling new profile from existing profile
+* allow pre-filling new profile from existing profile (copy / clone)
 * delete cache: choose between deleting tile cache (background) or OSM data (quests)
 * option to show quest geometries even without selecting a quest pin (ways are shown at intermediate zoom, areas at high zoom)
 * option to zoom in/out using volume buttons